MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/back-up-and-restore-vmm.md

 -   **Non-Microsoft user interface add-ins**: To restore any non-Microsoft user interface add-ins or any other non-Microsoft party applications, consult the respective application"s restore guidelines.

 -   **Driver packages**: Driver packages that were previously added to the VMM library might not be discovered correctly after a restore.
 They might have to be removed and be re-added.
-For more information, see [How to add driver files to the VMM library](How-to-add-driver-files-to-the-VMM-library.md).

 -   **Certificates**: Any VMM-related certificates on hosts must be updated with the information of the new VMM management server.